atweiden/tantum/docs/HowItWorks.md

 #### Decipher Entity Config Sections from Price Data Sections

-- split config.toml into entities (accounts) and prices (currencies/commodities)
+- split config.toml into entities (accounts) and prices (currencies/assets)
   - detect entities section by scanning section keys for `base-currency` and `open`.
 If no section keys are found, assume it is an entity.
-  - detect prices section by scanning section header for `Currencies`, and section keys for `price-file` or ISO dates
+  - detect prices section by scanning section header for `Assets`, and section keys for `price-file` or ISO dates

 #### Entities